ijlyttle/ctz-input/README.md

 The big drawback at this point:

-- I don't really know what I'm doing in a TypeScript project.
+- I am just learning how to work in a TypeScript project.

 Stay tuned...